ValarieOyieke/digital-card/README.md

 - People can add their name, profession and all the social contact links.
 - This digital card can be customize by changing card and font colors.
 - You can click on Get Your Card button to download the pdf version of your card and send it to anyone.
+- Only those icons which contains social links will be present in the downloaded card.

 ## Screenshot